asuthamm/bank-project/api/README.md

-# Squirrel Banking API
+# Bank API

-> Banking API built with [Node.js](https://nodejs.org) + [Express](https://expressjs.com/).
+> Bank API built with [Node.js](https://nodejs.org) + [Express](https://expressjs.com/).

 The API is already built for you and not part of the exercise.

-However, if you're interested to learn how to build an API like this you can follow this tutorial: https://aka.ms/learn/express-api
+However, if you're interested to learn how to build an API like this you can follow this series of videos: https://aka.ms/NodeBeginner (videos 17 through 21 covers this exact API).

+You can also take a look at this interactive tutorial: https://aka.ms/learn/express-api

 ## API